orthanc-server/orthanc-setup-samples/docker/multiple-orthancs-on-same-db/README.md

 - a nginx container that performs load balancing and exposes all orthanc on the same domain.
-- a PostgreSQL container that will store the Orthanc Index DB (the dicom files are stored in a Docker volume)
+- a PostgreSQL container that will store the Orthanc Index DB (the dicom files are stored in a shared Docker volume)

+All 3 orthanc instances are sharing the same data since they are using the same DB and storage.
 # Starting the setup

 To start the setup, type: `docker-compose up --build`